yona-projects/yona/docs/logging.md

 * Ident field is always filled with "-".
 * Processing time is filled with "-" if serving a request is failed.
-* For chunked encoding, the time taken to generate response body, e.g. the time taken to read a file from a disk and write it to stream to provides it as a attachment a user requests, is not included in the processing time.
+* For chunked encoding, the time taken to generate response body, e.g. the time taken to read a file from a disk and write it to stream to provide it as an attachment a user requests, is not included in the processing time.

 References
 ----------